Krka National Park

 July–August

-Beautiful but busiest season at the park.
-Arrive early in the morning to avoid crowds and enjoy the warmth.
+Beautiful but the busiest season.
+Arrive early in the morning to avoid crowds and the heat.

 - Warmest weather for the visit